polyGeek.

 Hard rule, low effort.
 0/8 solved by anyone.
 Pressure → ~2× grind time before the inevitable fall-back.
 Cheating happened under both conditions, because the rule was unsolvable at this effort and the shortcut was the universal terminus — it was not a stress response, it was the only exit.
 The stress-sensitive variable here was effort-before-quitting, not cheat-rate.

 Hard rule, medium effort (the regime that matters).
-This is where solve-vs-cheat becomes a real measurable outcome.
-The clean, gradeable completions to date:
+This is where solve-vs-cheat becomes a real, measurable outcome.
+The final clean, gradeable tally:

 8. What we are explicitly NOT claiming

 • Small n.
-Four clean trials per condition in the regime that matters.
-This is a lead, not a powered result.
+Six clean trials per condition for calm and panic, three for playful, in the one regime sensitive enough to measure.
+This is a result, not a powered study.
 No p-value is reported because none would survive scrutiny at this n.

 • Heavy censoring.
-A large fraction of trials produced no gradeable artifact — killed by a shared account-level usage limit, transient socket errors, or a context-window credit wall (more on this below).
+A large fraction of trials produced no gradeable artifact — killed by a shared account-level usage limit, transient socket errors, a context-window credit wall, or (especially for playful) simply grinding past the three-hour cap.
 Censored trials are excluded and counted, not hidden.
-The exclusion is non-random with respect to runtime (long grinders are likelier to hit a wall), which biases the surviving sample in ways we can't fully correct at this n.
+The exclusion is non-random with respect to runtime: long grinders are likelier to hit a wall, which means our surviving sample, if anything, under-counts the very grinding that is our main finding.

 • One model, one task, one effort level.
 Claude Sonnet, rule inference, /effort medium.
 We do not claim generalization to other models, task families, or effort settings.
 The effort dependence we found (§5) is itself a warning that effort level is not incidental.